pjkaufman/go-go-gadgets/epub-lint/README.md

 ### fix-validation

-Uses the provided epub and EPUBCheck JSON output file to fix auto fixable auto fix issues.
+Uses the provided epub and EPUBCheck output file to fix auto fixable auto fix issues.
 Here is a list of all of the error codes that are currently handled:
 - OPF-014: add scripted to the list of values in the properties attribute on the manifest item
 - OPF-015: remove scripted to the list of values in the properties attribute on the manifest item
 - NCX-001: fix discrepancy in identifier between the OPF and NCX files